Patryk-Likus/Backend_ERP_System/README.md

 # Backend_ERP_System

-This is backend server erp's system.
+This is a backend server erp's system.
 Detail description in repository about name "ERP_System".